Aladin147/BLKWDS_Manager/README.md

 # BLKWDS Manager – Project README

 ## 🎯 Overview
 **BLKWDS Manager** is a sleek, offline-first desktop app designed for managing gear logistics, bookings, and team operations within a creative production studio.
-Built with usability and aesthetics at its core, it’s crafted to support internal workflows without cloud complexity or admin fatigue.
+Built with usability and aesthetics at its core, it's crafted to support internal workflows without cloud complexity or admin fatigue.

 This README is the **master reference** for the entire project lifecycle — from setup to deployment to iteration.